 Protection order

-Where an NDIS plan for the child is in place:
+Where a NDIS plan for the child is in place:

-- Where the Secretary has parental responsibility for the child, sign any service agreements to enable the delivery of any new disability supports when developing a new NDIS plan or as a result of a plan review.
+- Where the Secretary has parental responsibility for the child, the delegated decision maker (usually a case planner CPP5.2 or above) should sign any service agreements to enable the delivery of NDIS supports.

-- Sign any invoices for NDIS funded supports where the NDIS plan is managed by a financial intermediary the Secretary is the Child’s Representative.
+- Financial Delegate to sign any invoices for NDIS funded supports where the NDIS plan is managed by a Plan Manager and the Secretary is the Child’s Representative.

-A Service Agreement is a contract between the Secretary as the Child’s Representative and the disability service provider which will outline how they will deliver the supports the child’s NDIS plan.
-As a delegate of the Secretary you may be required to sign a Service Agreement the chosen service provider/s for the child’s supports to begin.
-The support coordinator can arrange for the Service Agreement to be developed for you to sign.
+A Service Agreement is a contract between the Secretary as the Child’s Representative and the disability service provider which will outline how they will deliver the supports in the child’s NDIS plan.
+As a delegate of the Secretary you may be required to sign a Service Agreement with the chosen service provider/s for the child’s supports to begin.
+The support coordinator, if in place, or service provider will arrange for the Service Agreement to be developed for you to sign.

-- Work collaboratively with the family and all services involved or, where a child is in care the child’s care team, to have the following supports funded in the child’s NDIS plan:
+- Work collaboratively with the family and all services involved or, where a child is in care the child’s care team, to advocate for the following supports funded in the child’s NDIS plan:

-- Support Coordination – Support Coordination must be funded in all plans.
-Many families involved with child protection or children in care will be eligible for Specialist Support Coordination.
-Children and young people in care with complex needs, or who are turning 17 years and will be transitioning to adult supports should have Specialist Support Coordination included in their plan.
+- Support Coordination – Many families involved with child protection or children in care may be eligible for Support Coordination.
+It is particularly important that children and young people in care with complex needs, or who are turning 17 years and will be transitioning to adult supports should have sufficient support coordination to maintain continuity and coordination of supports as they transition into adulthood.

 - Development of daily living and life skills – where the child, or the child’s family or carer require support specifically related to the functional impairment to live as autonomously as possible, including, skills in daily life activities, communication and social skills, problem solving and managing funding of supports.